mysecureshell/mysecureshell/doc/source/faq.rst

 Then you'll be able to access to the external folder inside the Home folder.

-Connexion refused after connection
+Connection refused after connection
 -----------------------------------

-When you have *connexion refused* message when you're trying to login, this is generally a problem of firewalling.
+When you have *connection refused* message when you're trying to login, this is generally a problem of firewalling.

 Check that you're not behind a firewall or your SSH port (default is 22) is correctly open::